livekit-examples/agent-starter-swift/README.md

 Then, build and run the app from Xcode by opening `VoiceAgent.xcodeproj`.
 You may need to adjust your app signing settings to run the app on your device.

 > [!NOTE]
-> To setup without the LiveKit CLI, clone the repository and then either create a `VoiceAgent/.env.xcconfig` with a `LIVEKIT_SANDBOX_ID` (if using a [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server)), or modify `VoiceAgent/VoiceAgentApp.swift` to replace the `SandboxTokenSource` with a custom token source implementation.
+> To set up without the LiveKit CLI, clone the repository and then either create a `VoiceAgent/.env.xcconfig` with a `LIVEKIT_SANDBOX_ID` (if using a [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server)), or modify `VoiceAgent/VoiceAgentApp.swift` to replace the `SandboxTokenSource` with a custom token source implementation.

 ## Feature overview

-This starter app has support for a number of features of the agents framework, and is configurable to easily enable or disable them in code based on your needs as you adapt this template to your own use case.
+This starter app supports several features of the agents framework and is easily configurable to enable or disable them in code based on your needs as you adapt this template to your own use case.

 ### Text, video, and voice input